-Decision-making related to the stages of educational policymaking is determined by the nature of the state and the government system, the heart of the relationship between the political system, the government, its institutions, actors, and internal and external factors.
+Decision-making related to the stages of educational policymaking is determined by the nature of the state and the government system, the nature of the relationship between the political system, the government, its institutions, and actors, as well as internal and external factors.
 A distinction must be made between routine and strategic decision-making that concerns long-term plans in education.
 (Milovanovic, 2018).
 Belhaj (2017) believes that the three levels of planning are: